Best Contemporary Art Museums: Top 10 Lesser-Known Museums Around the World in 2025 (UPDATED)

 Hirshhorn Museum & Sculpture Garden – Washington, D.C.

-Smithsonian’s contemporary art artery is the Hirshhorn Museum and Sculpture Garden, which is located at the heart of the National Mall.
-Celebrating its fifth decade, the Hirshhorn is a leading voice for contemporary art, and continues to be free to all.
+The Hirshhorn Museum and Sculpture Garden is located at the heart of the National Mall.
+Marking its fifth decade The Hirshhorn remains to be a powerful voice for modern art it is open to everyone.

 Hirshhorn Museum and Sculpture Garden